 In the University quarter is the PTE Faculty of Arts, the Department of Communications and Media Studies of the Faculty of Humanities and the Department of Sociology.

 In addition to this, plenty of statues, public decorations, fountains and exciting buildings are located in the quarters, each with at least one hint of Zsolnay.

 Pécs was made special by humans, but nature took care of its surroundings.
 We can start exploring the novel-like scenery of Mecsek straight from the city.

 Tettye is the northern part of Pécs.
-Besides the medieval ruins is a huge park, arboretum, tufa cave and the Tettye park makes it a beloved location for both locals and visitors.
-From the 404m high Flóra-pihenő we can see an incredible view of the Eastern-Mecsek and the former mining area.
+Besides the medieval ruins are a huge park, arboretum, tufa cave, and the Tettye park, which make it a beloved location for both locals and visitors.
+From the 404m high Flóra-pihenő, we can see an incredible view of the Eastern-Mecsek and the former mining area.

 The most fun one is the survival game, where at night, in the nude, covered in pig blood we have to get through the forest obstacle course.
 Okay, there is no game like this, but how fun it would be! 🙂

 As the country’s largest college is in Pécs, it’s not surprising that the Pécs College Days (PEN) is one of the city’s most important events.
-Besides the couple days long, hold-my-hair concerts the specialty is that willing people can test themselves at the talent competition.
+Besides the two-day-long, hold-my-hair concerts, the specialty is that willing people can test themselves in the talent competition.

-The city isn’t only famous for its porcelain, but its beer as well.
-In addition to the unreasonable amount of local alcohol, there are concerts, handcrafts, adventure park and even an MMA show awaits those interested (and thirsty) at the Pécs Beer Festival.
-The latter one is hopefully not interesting because it involves the audience.
+The city is famous not only for its porcelain but also for its beer.
+In addition to the unreasonable amount of local alcohol, there are concerts, handcrafts, adventure parks, and even an MMA show awaits those interested in the Pécs Beer Festival.
+The latter may not be interesting because it involves the audience.